mayaaravapalli/Kickstarter-Project-/README.md

 The target variable for this specific business case will be if the kickstarter campaign was successful or if it failed.

 data source: https://www.kaggle.com/kemical/kickstarter-projects

+Files:

+EDA: This file contains all the exploratory data analysis and data cleaning.